Legcord/Legcord/README.md

 # FAQ
 ## 1.Will I get banned from using it?

  -You are breaking Discord ToS since we are using GooseMod for themes and plugins.
-But no one ever got banned from using ArmCord or GooseMod as of now
+But no one ever got banned from using ArmCord or GooseMod as of now.
+If you wish to remove GooseMod, you can find it in your plugins folder.
 ## 2.How does this work?

  -We are using official web app and adding GooseMod to it with some other tweaks.